I. Course Prefix/Number: MAT 190

-I. Draw statistical inferences about two populations concerning the mean, the standard deviation or variance, and proportions.
+- Draw statistical inferences about a single population’s mean, standard deviation, variance, and proportion.

-J. Calculate linear correlation coefficients and regression lines.
+- Calculate and apply linear correlation coefficients and regression lines.

-K. Draw statistical inferences concerning multinomial experiments and contingency tables.
+- Draw statistical inferences about multinomial experiments and contingency tables.

-L. Draw statistical inferences about more than two populations using analysis of variance.
+- Draw statistical inferences about three or more populations using analysis of variance.

 • plagiarism (turning in work not written by you, or lacking proper citation),